 The air intake vent and filter are on the back of the Power Hub.
 The louvered vent cover is secured by two (2) cross tip screws, one on each side.
 A fine cross tip screwdriver or angle driver will be required to remove the screws (Figure 29A).
-After exposing the filter (Figure 29B), lift it from the vent and wash thoroughly with water, dry thoroughly and reinstall the filter and louvered vent cover.
+After exposing the filter (Figure 29B), lift it from the vent and wash thoroughly with water, dry thoroughly and reinstall (Figure 29C).
+IF FILTER IS DAMAGED REPLACE IT INSTEAD.
 Ensure the leading edge of the louvers are facing downward.
-The parts and tool required are shown in (Figure 29C).